TEJASWANIANIMIREDDY/Linux-Commands-Practice/README.md

 ---

-## Output Example
+## Verification

-The process stops running and disappears from the process list.

-Verify:

 ```bash
 ps aux | grep sleep
 ```

+The process should no longer appear in the process list.

 ---